Yuliss began blogging in 2009. Her site is dedicated to Weimaraner's health, fitness and rehoming intervention and growing up with children.

 Like people, it is not possible to predict what a dog's health may be over the course of their life time.
 Just as with people, some are very healthy with only mild, acute needs for medical care, while others develop chronic issues needing life long care support.
 Still others may need emergency medical care due to accidents, illness or injury.

 The Bichon Frise is a sweet, cheerful little dog, that aims to please and wants to make you laugh.
 They get along well with children and other animals, they are moderately social.
 They are a good fit with other animals in the house and children of all ages, when both have been properly socialized to each other.
-The Bichon can live quiet well in an apartment, but does enjoy a long, brisk walk outdoor on a daily bases.
+The Bichon can live quite easily in an apartment, but does enjoy a long, brisk walk outdoor on a daily bases.
 They loves to run and play, time outside means quiet and calm inside!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.